Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: Rate and sharp asymptotics

-The above theorem can be obtained by taking into account the general minimax hypothesis testing framework considered in Section \ref{minimax} and Theorems 4.5 and 6.1 in \cite{IS.02}, and noting (from their proofs) that the events (thresholding rule) (4.155) in \cite{IS.02} can be replaced by the events (thresholding rule) \nref{thresh}.
+Theorem~\ref{T1Sparse} is obtained by taking into account the minimax hypothesis testing framework considered in Section \ref{minimax} and Theorems 4.5 and 6.1 in~\cite{IS02}, noting (from their proofs) that the events (thresholding rule) (4.155) in \cite{IS02} can be replaced by the events (thresholding rule) (\ref{thresh}).
 Its proof is omitted.
+The key ideas of the study are discussed in the supplementary material~\cite{ISS12}, Section 10.